514: No Such Thing As A Computer Tower

 And basically, it turned out it was thanks to the last ice age.

-Because during the last ice age, Switzerland, very high up, was covered by an ice sheet that was about a thousand meters thick, and it melted and then refroze loads and loads of times, right?
+Because during the last ice age, Switzerland, very high up was covered by an ice sheet that was about a thousand meters thick and it melted and then refroze loads and loads of times right and it just absolutely ripped off the top 250 meters of rock and soil from the swiss plateau and wherever the ice sheet was the soil was stripped of a chemical which was iodine and the lack of iodine is what causes goiters.

-We can keep going, home.
+We can keep going home.

 I can't believe I've never heard of this.